kakismash/ng-wallet/projects/ng-wallet/README.md

 * Safari 11 on macOS 10.13 or later.
 * Your website must comply with the Apple Pay guidelines.
 For more information, see [Apple Pay on the Web: Acceptable Use Guidelines](https://developer.apple.com/apple-pay/acceptable-use-guidelines-for-websites/).
 * You must have an Apple Developer Account and complete the registration.
 For more information, see [Configuring Your Environment](https://developer.apple.com/documentation/apple_pay_on_the_web/configuring_your_environment).
 * All pages that include Apple Pay must be served over HTTPS.
 For more information, see [Setting Up Your Server](https://developer.apple.com/documentation/apple_pay_on_the_web/setting_up_your_server).
+This is a requirement both in development and in production.
+One way to get up and running is to use a service like [ngrok](https://ngrok.com/).

 ## Installation